hotelzululima/cymulate-framework/README.md

 ## Functionality

-- [ ] Scrape modules and templates from Cymulate's and transform them into scripts.
+- [ ] Scrape modules and templates from Cymulate and transform them into scripts.
 - [ ] Automate the execution of templates such as APT, Phishing, etc.
 - [ ] Generate standalone EXE for templates and bypass AMSI, Antivirus